- Lori Wallach: Director, Global Trade Watch

 Lori Wallach, Director, Global Trade Watch

-Ms. Wallach is Director of Public Citizen’s Global Trade Watch.
-Launched by Wallach in 1995, Global Trade Watch is a leader in the global citizen movement for fair trade and investment policy.
-Wallach has played an important role in the growing debate about the implications of different models of globalization on jobs, livelihoods and wages; the environment; public health and safety; and democratically accountable governance.
-Described as "Ralph Nader with a sense of humor" in a Wall Street Journal profile and dubbed "the Trade Debate's Guerrilla Warrior" in a National Journal profile, Wallach has testified on NAFTA, GATT-WTO, and other trade issues before over 30 U.S. congressional committees, numerous other countries’ legislatures, the U.S. International Trade Commission and the Office of the U.S. Trade Representative.
-She has served as a trade commentator on CNN, ABC, CNBC, C-SPAN, CNBC, Fox, Bloomberg, PBS, NPR and numerous foreign outlets and been published and quoted in publications such as The New York Times, The Wall Street Journal, The Washington Post, USA Today, Financial Times, The Associated Press, Los Angeles Times and more.
-Wallach has contributed to numerous anthologies on globalization and co-authored Whose Trade Organization?
-Corporate Globalization and the Erosion of Democracy (1999) and Whose Trade Organization?
-A Comprehensive Guide to the WTO (2004), published by The New Press.
-Her most recent book is The Rise and Fall of Fast Track Trade Authority (2011).
-Wallach's work in "translating" arcane trade legalese – indeed, entire trade agreements – into relevant, accessible prose and connecting people's lived experiences with pacts' legal requirements has helped empower more diverse participation in trade and globalization discussions.
-In 1993, Wallach was a founder of the Citizens Trade Campaign, a U.S. national coalition of consumer, labor, environmental, family farm, religious and civil rights groups representing over 11 million Americans, and serves on its Board.
-Wallach, a graduate of Wellesley College and Harvard Law School, is a member of the Wisconsin bar.
-She was awarded Harvard Law School’s Kaufman Fellowship for Public Interest Excellence.
-Wallach previously worked on Capitol Hill, in television news and on electoral campaigns.
+Lori Wallach has promoted the public interest regarding globalization and international commercial agreements in every forum: Congress and foreign parliaments, the courts, government agencies, the media, and the streets.
+Described as "Ralph Nader with a sense of humor" in a Wall Street Journal profile and dubbed "the Trade Debate's Guerrilla Warrior" in a National Journal profile, for 20 years Wallach has played a prominent role in the United States and internationally in the roiling debate over the terms of globalization.
+With a lawyer's expertise in the terms and outcomes of trade agreements, she has testified on NAFTA, WTO, and other globalization issues before 30 U.S. congressional committees, been a trade commentator on MSNBC, CNN, ABC, Fox, CNBC, C-SPAN, Bloomberg, PBS, NPR and numerous foreign outlets, and been published and quoted in The New York Times, The Wall Street Journal, The Economist, Forbes, The Washington Post, USA Today, the Financial Times, and more.
+As a relentless campaigner, Wallach has played an important role in creating public debate and supporting public activism about the implications of different models of globalization on jobs, livelihoods, and wages; the environment; public health and safety; and democratically accountable governance.
+Her most recent book is The Rise and Fall of Fast Track Trade Authority (2013).
+She also wrote Whose Trade Organization?
+A Comprehensive Guide to the WTO (2004) and has contributed to numerous anthologies.
+Wallach's work in "translating" arcane trade legalese – indeed, entire trade agreements – into relevant, accessible prose and connecting people's lived experiences with pacts' legal requirements, has helped empower more diverse participation in trade and globalization discussions.
+In 1993, Wallach was a founder of the Citizens Trade Campaign, a U.S. national coalition of consumer, labor, environmental, family farm, religious, and civil rights groups representing over 11 million Americans, and serves on its board.
+Wallach, a graduate of Wellesley College and Harvard Law School, previously worked on Capitol Hill, on electoral campaigns, and in television news.

 Read and download this biography (pdf), or see Lori's media profile page.